carpentries-incubator/hpc-intro/_episodes/14-environment-variables.md

 ## Environment variables

-When  we ran the `set command` we saw they were a lot of variables whose names were in upper case.
-That's because, by convention, variables that are available to use by _other_ programs are given upper-case names.
+When  we ran the `set` command we saw they were a lot of variables whose names were in upper case.
+That's because, by convention, variables that are also available to use by _other_ programs are given upper-case names.
 Such variables are called _environment variables_ as they are shell variables that are defined for the current shell and are inherited by any child shells or processes.
 To create an environment variable you need to `export` it.
 For example, to make our `SECRET_IDENTITY` available to other programs that we call from our shell we can
 do: